Euro up but ECB uncertainty, U.S. deficit debate weigh

 "The key to more pronounced USD strengthening would be backing away from the Fed (Federal Reserve) from its 'no hike ever' rhetoric or a complete euro zone collapse," he said.
 "Barring such moves, the inclination of investors will be sell USD as soon as risk appetite stops deteriorating."

-Against the yen, the dollar slid as low as 76.575 on trading platform EBS, the weakest level since Japan's massive intervention on October 31.
+Against the yen, the dollar slid as low as 76.575 on trading platform EBS JPY=EBS, the weakest level since Japan's massive intervention on October 31.
 It was last down 0.1 percent at 76.86.

 (Additional reporting by Gertrude Chavez-Dreyfuss and Wanfeng Zhou in New York and Nia Williams in London; Editing by Dan Grebler)